schneutzi-81/ABVoiceAssistant/README.md

 This demo was created to demonstrate the
 - capabilities of azure communication services
 - BotframeWork Composer with
-- BotframeWork Telefony Channel installed.
+- BotframeWork Telephony Channel installed.

 # Prerequisites:
 - a Azure subscription with a billing adress in US or configured direct routing to get a telefonnumber